dmort27/epitran/README.md

 | yor-Latn    | Yoruba                 |
 | zul-Latn    | Zulu                   |

-*These language preprocessors and maps naively assume a phonemic orthography.
+*These language preprocessors and maps naively assume a phonemic orthography.<br />
 **English G2P requires the installation of the CMU Flite speech synthesis system.

 ### Language "Spaces"